Saved at the age of 62 with three operations in a single session – Healthcare-breakinglatest.news-Breaking Latest News

-A very special operation was performed at the Gemelli Polyclinic in Rome: in the same session in the operating room a coronary bypass was in fact performed, a kidney tumor was removed and a huge thrombus in the inferior vena cava was removed to save the life of Marco (not his real name), a 62-year-old Roman who was discharged a few days ago and is doing well.
+A very special operation was performed at the Gemelli Polyclinic in Rome: in the same session in the operating room a coronary bypass was in fact performed, a kidney tumor was removed and a huge thrombus was removed in the inferior vena cava to save the life of Marco (invented name), a 62-year-old Roman who was discharged a few days ago and is doing well.

 A multidisciplinary team of specialists has taken the field to solve this case of rare complexity.
 In fact, three teams entered the operating room, including urologists, heart surgeons and liver surgeons, together with anesthesiologists, extracorporeal circulation technicians, instrument operators and operating room nurses.